Jeju Island is one of South Korea’s most visited tourist locations and combines beautiful nature with sandy beaches.

 If you’re considering to visit the island, here’s five reasons that will make you want to visit Jeju.

 The most gorgeous beaches in Korea are located on Jeju island.
-Hyeopjae Beach and Woljeongri Beach are two beautiful choices which have emerald waves and pristine sand with distinct atmosphere no matter which season you visit.
+Hyeopjae Beach and Woljeongri Beach are two beautiful choices that have emerald waves and pristine sand with a distinct atmosphere no matter which season you visit.

 Great food with an island twist

-Surrounded by the sea, fresh seafood makes Jeju Island a foodie lovers delight.
-Feast on local cuisine like abalone kimbap or grilled cutlass fish, and don’t forget to try the Jeju black pork, one of the island’s many delicacies.
+Surrounded by the sea, fresh seafood makes Jeju Island a foodie lover’s delight.
+Feast on local cuisines like abalone kimbap or grilled cutlass fish, and don’t forget to try the Jeju black pork, one of the island’s many delicacies.

 Fresher air than the mainland

 Unlike other places in South Korea, you will be pleasantly surprised to breathe in fresh air once you hike to the top of a mountain.
 As a bonus to the fresh air from your trek, stunning views from the top are great places to take out your camera and enjoy nature’s beauty.

 Get back to nature

 The most famous volcanic mountain on the island is Seongsan Ilchulbong, located on the eastern end of Jeju Island.
 Also known as “sunrise peak” for its beautiful view, taking pictures of the sunrise from the volcanic crater is must-do when you visit there.